shubhanshu24510/Task-Reminder/README.md

   - Navigation: Facilitates screen navigation, complemented by [Hilt Navigation Compose](https://developer.android.com/jetpack/compose/libraries#hilt) for dependency injection.
   - Room: Constructs a database with an SQLite abstraction layer for seamless database access.
   - [Hilt](https://dagger.dev/hilt/): Facilitates dependency injection.
+  - datastore:Store data asynchronously, consistently, and transactionally, overcoming some of the drawbacks of SharedPreferences.
+  - [lottieCompose]:(https://mvnrepository.com/artifact/com.airbnb.android/lottie-compose):allows developers to easily integrate Lottie animations into their Android apps using Jetpack Compose.
 - Architecture:
   - MVVM Architecture (View - ViewModel - Model): Facilitates separation of concerns and promotes maintainability.
   - Repository Pattern: Acts as a mediator between different data sources and the application's business logic.
-- [Retrofit2 & OkHttp3](https://github.com/square/retrofit): Constructs REST APIs and facilitates paging network data retrieval.
-- [Sandwich](https://github.com/skydoves/Sandwich): Adaptable and lightweight sealed API library designed for handling API responses and exceptions in Kotlin for Retrofit, Ktor, and Kotlin Multiplatform.
 - [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization): Kotlin multiplatform / multi-format reflectionless serialization.
 - [ksp](https://github.com/google/ksp): Kotlin Symbol Processing API for code generation and analysis.
 - [Turbine](https://github.com/cashapp/turbine): A small testing library for kotlinx.coroutines Flow.
-- [Landscapist Glide](https://github.com/skydoves/landscapist#glide), [animation](https://github.com/skydoves/landscapist#animation), [placeholder](https://github.com/skydoves/landscapist#placeholder): A pluggable, highly optimized Jetpack Compose and Kotlin Multiplatform image loading library that fetches and displays network images with Glide, Coil, and Fresco.
 - [Baseline Profiles](https://medium.com/proandroiddev/improve-your-android-app-performance-with-baseline-profiles-297f388082e6): Enhances app performance by including specifications of classes and methods in the APK that can be utilized by Android Runtime.

 ## Architecture
-**Pokedex Jetpack** adheres to the MVVM architecture and implements the Repository pattern, aligning with [Google's official architecture guidance](https://developer.android.com/topic/architecture).
+**Task Manager** adheres to the MVVM architecture and implements the Repository pattern, aligning with [Google's official architecture guidance](https://developer.android.com/topic/architecture).

 ![architecture](https://github.com/user-attachments/assets/09ca369a-968a-435e-bb89-f1856120bac5)

 The architecture of **Pokedex Jetpack** is structured into two distinct layers: the UI layer and the data layer.
 Each layer fulfills specific roles and responsibilities, outlined as follows:

-**Pokedex Jetpack** follows the principles outlined in the [Guide to app architecture](https://developer.android.com/topic/architecture), making it an exemplary demonstration of architectural concepts in practical application.
+**Task Manager** follows the principles outlined in the [Guide to app architecture](https://developer.android.com/topic/architecture), making it an exemplary demonstration of architectural concepts in practical application.

 ### Architecture Overview